 - Cheap: £597 (Galashiels TD1)

-How can I save on my Honda Civic premiums?
+How can I save on insurance premiums for my Honda Civic?

 When tested by Euro NCAP in 2017, the Honda Civic was awarded a 5/5 safety rating.
 It achieved an excellent score of 92% for adult occupant safety, and a score of 75% for child occupant safety and pedestrian safety.
 The Civic’s safety features also earned it a score of 88% for its safety assist rating.